 The South Carolina Mining Act (Sections 48-20-10 through 48-20-310 of the South Carolina Code of Laws) mandates that no mining may be carried out in South Carolina unless "plans for the mining include reasonable provisions for protection of the surrounding environment and for reclamation of the area of land affected by the mining."
-Applicants for mining permits must present reclamation plans to the South Carolina Department of Health and Environmental Control's (DHEC's) Division of Mining and Solid Waste Management.
+Applicants for mining permits must present reclamation plans to the South Carolina Department of Environmental Services (SCDES's) Division of Mining and Solid Waste Management.
 According to the Mining Act (Section 48-20-40), reclamation plans must include "proposed methods to limit significant adverse effects on significant cultural or historic sites."
+The SHPO Archaeologist oversees review and guidance of all archaeological concerns within mining permits ranging from, but not limited to, initial archaeological reconnaissance surveys to Phase III data recovery excavations.

-5. HAZARDOUS WASTE MANAGEMENT FACILITIES (DHEC)
+6. HAZARDOUS WASTE MANAGEMENT FACILITIES (DHEC)

-The South Carolina Department of Health and Environmental Control (DHEC) has published regulations governing the location of hazardous waste management facilities (South Carolina Code of Regulations 61-104).
+The South Carolina Department of Environmental Services (SCDES) has published regulations governing the location of hazardous waste management facilities (South Carolina Code of Regulations 61-104).
 The regulation stipulates that hazardous waste treatment, storage, and disposal facilities will be prohibited in areas where they will "adversely impact an archaeological site as determined by the State Historic Preservation Officer and the State Archaeologist or a historic site as determined by the State Historic Preservation Officer" (R. 61-104, IV, D.2.a.).
 The SHPO provides comment on how hazardous waste facilities will affect historic properties.

-6. BEAUFORT COUNTY ZONING ORDINANCE
+7. BEAUFORT COUNTY ZONING ORDINANCE

-In 1999, Beaufort County added Article 8, a historic preservation section, to its Zoning and Development Standards Ordinance.
-Section 8.500 of the ordinance enables the county planning director to require a cultural resource survey if he/she believes that the proposed development may affect NRHP listed, eligible, or potentially eligible cultural resources.
-According to the ordinance, TMidentified resources shall be preserved and/or the effects of the proposed project mitigated in accordance with the applicable federal and state laws and guidelines (Section 8.510).
-The ordinance also allows for the assessment of penalties for anyone caught excavating, altering or otherwise damaging an archaeological or historic site unless such activity is pursuant to a permit issued by the county planning director (Section 8.520).
+As of 2017, Beaufort County added Article 5, which includes a historic preservation section, to its Community Development Code.
+Article 5, Division 5:10 of the code enables the county planning director to require a cultural resource survey if he/she believes that the proposed development may affect NRHP listed, eligible, or potentially eligible cultural resources.
+According to the ordinance, "identified resources shall be preserved and/or the effects of the proposed project mitigated in accordance with the applicable federal and state laws and guidelines" (Section 5.10.100).
+The ordinance also allows for the assessment of penalties for anyone caught excavating, altering or otherwise damaging an archaeological or historic site unless such activity is pursuant to a permit issued by the county planning director (Section 5.10.70).
+However, it is still advised to clarify proposed archaeological survey or excavation methodologies with the SHPO Archaeologist prior to the initiation of fieldwork as due diligence.

-7. CITY OF BEAUFORT ORDINANCE
+8. CITY OF BEAUFORT ORDINANCE

-In 2003, the City of Beaufort added Section 3.12, Archaeological Impact Assessment, to Development Review Procedures of its Unified Development Ordinance.
+In 2003, the City of Beaufort added Section 8.3, Archaeological Impact Assessment, to Development Review Procedures of its Unified Development Ordinance.
 This section requires that the City investigate all development projects (excluding individual residential lots) for known historical and archaeological resources.
 If an indication of cultural resources exists, an intensive survey of the property is required.
 Evaluation of the resources, assessment of effect, and mitigation, if appropriate, follow the intensive survey.

 Additionally, it is illegal, unless pursuant to a permit, for anyone to excavate, remove, damage, or otherwise alter any archaeological or historic resource within the City.